Windy-Huang/DonationManagementApp/README.md

 dropdown "Load File."
 Enter the name of the file to load.

 ### Phase 4: Task 2
-A representative sample of the event log:
+Here is a representative sample of the event log.

+(The list of X referred here is Transaction, while the Y referred here is Donor, which differs from the selection of X and Y in phase 3.)

 EventLog